Mexico Travel Guide for Filipinos 2020: visas, entry/exit requirements, and more!

 I also wasn’t asked for an outbound flight ticket when I entered Mexico and there were many times that I entered without a reservation.
 It’s not a need but if you are not confident and this is your first time to enter Mexico, make sure you have your outbound flight ticket reservation.
 No need to print it.
 Just show your email confirmation.

 You don’t have to have a detailed itinerary (day-by-day) but if you do, it’s better!
 Based on experience, you just need to do prior research before your arrival.
 In the case that your itinerary is not solid yet, make sure that you can mention places you will visit.
 Are you going to Mexico City?
 Cancun?
 Baja California?
 What are the interesting sights for you?
 Mention all the tourist spots that you want to visit – you don’t have to be detailed about it.
 At least show that you know where you want to go.
+If you’re someone who plans your travels meticulously, you can also arrange your transportation service in Mexico ahead of time.

 What is the ideal budget to travel to Mexico?